Office of Educational Leadership Learning

 Priorities and Foundations

 In the State of Florida, wellness, civic responsibility, and improved academic performance are at the top of educational priorities for students.
 In Florida, and across the nation, there is an effort to address these areas through programs centered on the relationship and affective needs and learning of students so that they are well-prepared to develop positive relations with others and become resilient and fulfilled members of our society.
-Among these programs are trauma-informed education, social and emotional learning, appreciative education, and other whole-student approaches.
+Among these programs are trauma-informed education, affective and social learning, appreciative education, and other whole-student approaches.

 We research and utilize multiple strategies that are used to gain these learning outcomes, including but not limited to emphases on environmental awareness, school safety through mental health, equity in all its dimensions, and cultural competence.
 Learning and engagement in these areas will equip the next generations with an ability to deal with the existential dilemmas that we are now facing, including the emergence of global pandemics, deleterious effects of global warming and climate change, human-produced contamination of the planet’s ecosystem, and a lack of civic awareness and engagement leading to problems for effective democratic governance.